-This year, on the 8th of April, London's Ultra Low Emission Zone (ULEZ) came into action.
-The new scheme, introduced by London mayor, Sadiq Khan has been developed as a method of improving air quality and pollution, across the city.
+On the 8th of April 2019, London's Ultra Low Emission Zone (ULEZ) came into action.
+The new scheme, introduced by London mayor Sadiq Khan, was developed as a method of improving air quality and pollution across the city.

 Since its introduction, other major cities such as Birmingham and Manchester have begun forming plans to replicate the strategy, persuading the public to actively use cars with low emissions when driving in busy, urban areas.

 The zone replaced the prior London T-Charge introduced in 2017, which applied to diesel and petrol vehicles registered before 2006.
 The T-Charge added an extra £10 charge to the already existing congestion charge zone, but has since been replaced.

 What does it mean?

 In short, the ULEZ policy means owners of older, more polluting vehicles are now charged additional costs upon entry to certain parts of the city centre.

 As with the previous T-Charge, ULEZ now covers the area already protected by the congestion charge.
 The boundary that originally marked this area was then expanded to the North Circular and South Circular roads, across October 2021, and there has been a new proposal for ULEZ to expand to cover all of Greater London from the end of August 2023.
 Essentially, ULEZ will then replace all of the current low emission zone.
 A third of London drivers could be affected by the new zone as of 2023, according to the AA.

 Road signs situated alongside existing congestion charge notices clearly indicate the start of the ULEZ regulations and are featured at every entry point along its boundary, ensuring minimal confusion upon admission.

 If you're planning on driving in London but aren't sure whether you'll need to pass by the zone or not, you can use the Transport for London Postcode Checker to find out whether your prospective route/destination lies inside the regulations of ULEZ.